-After a nice lunch, we’ve continued our day with exploring my favourite part of history – the Middle Ages.
+After a nice lunch, we’ve continued our day by exploring my favourite part of history – the Middle Ages.
 After seeing a complex of what looked like a Viking’s house, with a long boat and stones with letters on them, we had to cross the water to get to the Medieval village.
 We did that in an old fashion way by using the pontoon bridge.
 We had to pull the rope and use our muscles to cross the river.

 Many wooden and brick houses there were home to different craftsmen.
 From the beekeeper’s house, tinsmith’s or basketmaker’s workshop.
 Once again, it was interesting to hear about how people lived during that time from guides walking around.
 One of the houses became a ‘Pepernoten Factory’ for a day.
-We’ve made our small cookies from a dough and baked them in a traditional oven.
+We’ve made our small cookies from dough and baked them in a traditional oven.

 However, we’ve followed the smell of pancakes and have ended up in a small restaurant at its ground floor.
-With its large fireplace, small windows and a wooden beams at a ceiling, it had such a Medieval atmosphere.
+With its large fireplace, small windows and wooden beams at a ceiling, it had such a Medieval atmosphere.
 We drank some hot chocolate from an old fashioned clay made glasses.
 And had some of the best pancakes I have ever had in my life, too.
 They were so delicious I would go back there and had some more immediately.
 And, well, they were so big, neither of us could eat them all.